Height pairings for algebraic cycles on the product of a curve and a surface: Introduction

-We would like to thank Benedict Gross, Klaus K\"unnemann, Yifeng Liu, Xinyi Yuan, and Wei Zhang for their comments on an early draft of this paper.
-This work has been partially supported by an NSF award DMS-2101787.
+{\bf Acknowledgments.} We want to thank Benedict Gross, Klaus K\"unnemann, Yifeng Liu, Xinyi Yuan, and Wei Zhang for their comments on an early draft of this paper.
+We also thank the referee for the valuable comments and suggestions.
+This work has been partially supported by an NSF award, DMS-2101787.